Brown-Kercheval House

-Brown-Kercheval House was a historic home located at Rockport, Spencer County, Indiana.
+Brown-Kercheval House was a historic home located at Rockport, Indiana.
 The original section was built in 1853–1854, and was a 1 1/2-story, wood-frame Gothic Cottage style dwelling with Greek Revival style design elements.
 It was originally a six-room house and subsequently expanded in 1880 and 1908 to a 14-room house.
 A kitchen wing was added in 1954.
 Also on the property was a contributing brick outbuilding.
 It was destroyed by fire in April, 1994.

 It was listed on the National Register of Historic Places in 1973 and delisted in 1999.